BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profiles.md

 The loaded profile is saved locally, applied immediately, and becomes the active profile.
 When the name already exists, you can replace the local profile, import the profile under another name, or cancel.

 > [!NOTE]
-> A profile file is a saved configuration, not a built-in preset.
-Loading it does not change the preset from which the profile may have been created.
+> A profile file is a saved configuration.
+Loading it does not change any built-in profile used as its starting point.

 ## Share Profiles Using a PIN